dailybruin/the-stack/_posts/2020-01-17-walking-to-class.md

 ---
 title: Walking to Class
-teaser: Find which routes to class are the fastest, burn the most calories or have the least amount of stairs.
+teaser: Running late to class?
+Trying to avoid endless stairs after a tough workout?
+Find out which walking routes from the hill to lecture halls and libraries on campus are the fastest, burn the most calories or have the least amount of stairs.
 authors:
     - laurel_woods
     - bernard_mendez